 U.S. Preventive Services Task Force.
 Behavioral Counseling to Promote a Heatlhful Diet and Physical Activity for Cardiovascular Disease Prevention in Adults.
 Topic Page.
 June 2012.

 U.S. Preventive Services Task Force.
 Screening and Behavioral Counseling Interventions in Primary Care to Reduce Alcohol Misuse, Topic Page.
 April 2004.

 U.S. Preventive Services Task Force.
 Screening for Illicit Drug Use, Topic Page.
 January 2008.

 U.S. Preventive Services Task Force.
 Screening for Obesity in Adults, Topic Page.
-December 2003.
+June 2012.

 U.S. Preventive Services Task Force.
 Prevention of Dental Caries in Preschool Children, Topic Page.
 April 2004.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.